How to Get Started with Real Estate Investing for Beginners

 Before you get on Zillow and start browsing foreclosures, know what to look for from other experienced investors.
 Mistakes in real estate can cost you tens of thousands of dollars or more.

 You can avoid some of those losses by gleaning the wisdom of those who’ve gone before you.
-Read books, listen to podcasts, find a mentor, and start networking with other real estate investors in your area.
+Read books on real estate investing, listen to podcasts, find a mentor, and start networking with other investors in your area.

 Step 2: Set a Goal